Monorepos in JavaScript & TypeScript: A Practical Guide

 ├── pnpm-workspace.yaml

 └── turbo.jsonThe apps/ folder holds deployable applications.
-The packages/ folder holds shared libraries consumed by those apps.
-This convention is not enforced by any tool — it is what most teams settle on.
+And packages/ folder holds the shared libraries which those apps use.
+No tool enforces this split.
+It is just what most of teams end up doing.

-All three major package managers support workspaces, but they differ in important ways.
+The three major package managers all support workspaces, but the differences between them matter.

-npm workspaces — built in since npm 7.
-Works for small setups.
-Symlinks packages and hoists dependencies.
-Slower and less strict than the alternatives.
+npm workspaces are built in since npm 7.
+Fine for small setups, slower and less strict than the rest.

 // package.json (root)